Thursday, May 9, 2013

 Think about a patient as they are being discharge from the facility and

-with a nurse who is going over seven pages of information.
+meeting with a nurse who is going over seven pages of information.
 The

-patient may still be suffering from the effects of the procedure
+patient may still be suffering from the effects of the procedure or

 medication and might not be fully aware.
-Maybe there is a family
+Maybe there is a family member

 also in that meeting.
-But that family member might not be
+But that family member might not be with the

-patient 2, 3 or 4 days after when the patient needs to refer
+patient 2, 3 or 4 days after when the patient needs to refer to the

 discharge papers.
-It will be difficult trying to weed through
+It will be difficult trying to weed through seven highly

 illegible pages.